FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

     - Types
         - bool classic booleans.
         - uintX or intX where X is 8,16,32,64,128,256. uint by default is 256.
         - fixed point not implemented yet.
 Good practice → uint numTokens = 10000 uint decimalPoints = 2.
-Use 2 variables to handle floats, doubles.
+Use 2 variables to handle floats and doubles.
         - address, every interaction is address base.
 Used to transfer ether from smart contracts to addresses or other smart contracts.
 They already have a lot of built-in functions (transfer, send, call.value, delegatecall, ecc)
         - string is internally stored as byte arrays, they are then converted in utf when you need them. you cannot do a lot of stuff, like concatenate, search, replace, etc. They are expensive, gas fee-wise.
         - mapping is the corresponding hash map. mapping(int ⇒ int) name; it can be any Solidity type.